jevko/writing/2022-01-21-json-vs-xml.md

 which is a significant syntactic and structural change and makes the two elements incompatible without employing more advanced mechanisms.

-And we are back to the same problem if we a need arises to add structure to the `provider` attribute.
+And we are back to the same problem if a need arises to add structure to the `provider` attribute.

 Because of this and because of the verbosity of XML, workarounds like the following are often employed instead: